shabbyrobe/amiss/doc/helpers.rst

             (object)array('foo'=>'b'),
         );
         $manager = new Amiss\Sql\Manager(...);
-        $indexed = $manager->indexBy($objects, 'foo', Amiss\Helper::INDEX_DUPE_FAIL);
+        $indexed = $manager->indexBy($objects, 'foo', Amiss\Functions::INDEX_DUPE_FAIL);

     BZZT! ``UnexpectedValueException``!

 .. py:function:: Amiss\Sql\Manager::keyValue()

     ``keyValue`` scans an array of objects or arrays and selects a property for the key and a property for the value.

     ``keyValue`` works in two ways.
 Firstly, you can feed it the result of a query with two columns and it'll make the first column the key and the second column the value:

     .. code-block:: php